PGDR0130/EV3_Arduino-steering-wheel/README.md

-# A steering wheel using just EV3 and arduino
+# A steering wheel using EV3 and arduino

 ## Why?